Great Portland Street, Westminster

 Like so many roads in the vicinity, Great Portland Street’s name was a product of the marriage of estate owner Margaret Cavendish Harley to the second Duke of Portland.

-In the mid-20th century the street was renowned for its car showrooms but these have been driven away by fashion wholesalers and office furnishers, although it remains home to the Retail Motor Industry Federation.
+From the early 20th century – and especially after the First World War – Great Portland Street gained renown for its car showrooms but these have since been driven away by fashion wholesalers and office furnishers, although it remains home to the Retail Motor Industry Federation.

 To the west, Portland Place runs parallel with Great Portland Street, joining Regent Street via a dog-leg at Langham Place, the site of Broadcasting House.
 The elliptical building was constructed in 1932 of ferro-concrete, aptly faced with Portland stone.
 For the interior, Eric Gill produced carvings and a free-standing relief of Prospero and Ariel.
 The building has recently been extended.